harrshvrdhan-333/Failed-Login-Attempts-Analysis/README.md

 **T1110 — Brute Force**

-This technique was evaluated because repeated failed authentication attempts can be associated with password guessing or brute-force attacks.
+This technique was evaluated because repeated failed authentication attempts can be associated with password guessing or brute-force activity.

-However, **T1110 was not confirmed** in this investigation because the available evidence did not demonstrate an external brute-force attack.
+However, **T1110 was not confirmed** in this investigation because the available evidence did not demonstrate a confirmed external brute-force attack.

 ---